Petridistom/js-blog-cc/posts/2OOP.md

   circle2.portal();
  ```

-With this method I still have some repeating code that I want to simplify, so for the next blog post, I will look at how to add the circles into an array with as many of my choosing and how to call each function to each circle by just typing them out once.
+With this method I still have some repeating code.
+For the next blog post, I will look at how to add the circles into an array and how to call each function to each circle by just calling them once